alcl2000/Amy-Lewis-PP5-FE/README.md

 # Crack-it
 ‘Crack-it’ is a task management app.
 Designed to be as simple and easy to use as possible to make organising projects quick, easy, and fool-proof.
 The application consists of an API and a front-end React.js application.
 This is the documentation for the front-end React app.

+## Front-End Libraries used:

+In the process of developing this app, the following front-end libraries were used:

+* React: React was used to develop the front end of this app to create a fast and responsive app to enhance user experience
+* React-Bootstrap: while Bootstrap is an excellent library for developing attractive and polished websites, it can often be incompatible with react, so the react-bootstrap framework was chosen for this project, as it allows for speedy and reactive styling

 ## Design

 The wireframes for this project can be found here: [the figma file for this project](https://www.figma.com/file/Xy7IknEYiA9DK80qsBmh1f/Task-Manager?type=design&node-id=0-1&mode=design&t=m6P73NpDVyaUjUIy-0)